MuqarrabG/Whatsapp-Mockup/README.md

 The MVP will be a simplified application, containing only the features necessary for the basic functionality of the web application.
 The MVP for the messaging application would support numerous users and each user could have a direct message thread with any other user.
 Groups, message threads that more than 2 users have permission to access, would be included in the MVP but the sending and receiving of videos, images, and audio would not be because that is a complicated feature and the application fulfills it’s purpose statement without it.
 All data will be stored in a cloud based data store, and permissions managing and authentication will be used to determine which users are allowed to request a particular thread in order to read it or to post messages to it.
 To have multiple user accounts the MVP will need to have authentication and password recovery features.
 The MVP will not include a mobile app, the web service would be accessible from a mobile device but there would not be a dedicated mobile app that communicates with the same server as the web service.
 This feature will be omitted for complexity’s sake.
 Notifications will also be omitted as they are a sub feature of the mobile app variant which does not fit within the MVP.

+Main Components

+Threads

+Threads is an overarching component which will store an array of message components.
+It will be utilised in both group chat and private 1 on 1 chat feature.Thead will be a subscriber based component.
+When a user wants to start a conversation with another user using search, the backend system will automatically create a new thread and subscribe the both users onto it, this will allow users to exchange messages.
+A Thread with more than 2 members will morph into a new Thread with extended properties to support group chat, it will be called Group Chat in the app.

+Properties 1-1:

+- Messages
+- Subscribed Users (inherits from)

+Properties 1 to Many:

+- Subscribed Users
+- Messages
+- Name/Title
+- Admin ( can be one to many)

+Message

+Message will be a component that will store the different communication mediums.
+These mediums are text, images, audio, gifs but for our MVP we will only implement text.
+Message is also a subscriber based component, when a user sends a message all the subscribed users of the overarching thread component including the user will be automatically subscribed to the message.

+Properties:
+- Subscribed Users (Inherits from Thread)

+Communication Mediums:

+- Text
+- Images
+- GIFs
+- Audio Recording
+- Files